-Back pain is an extremely common symptom that afflicts countless people worldwide every day, and to make matters worse, people often make simple lifestyle mistakes that slow or interfere with the recovery process.
-However, being able to recognize these activities can ensure the patient is on the road to recovery.
+Back pain is an extremely common symptom that affects countless people worldwide every day, and to make matters worse, people often make simple lifestyle mistakes that slow or interfere with the recovery process.
+However, being able to recognize these activities that cause pain can help a person find the road to recovery.

-Common mistakes for those who suffer from back pain include:
+Common mistakes for those who experience back pain include:

-- Waiting too long to visit the doctor – being too stubborn to visit the doctor can make back injuries worse and lengthen recovery time, not to mention it’s uncomfortable.
+- Waiting too long to visit a physician – being too stubborn to visit the physician can make back injuries worse and lengthen recovery time.

-- Overdoing it – overdoing physical therapy and other forms of rehabilitation can further injure your back and prevent or slow the healing process.
+- Overdoing it – excessive physical therapy and other forms of rehabilitation can further injure your back and prevent or slow the healing process.

 - Ignoring the problem – don’t be afraid to ask for help.

-If you are suffering from back pain, visit your doctor today for a full medical examination to get you back on the road to recovery.
-You also may want to contact Laser Spine Institute for a free MRI or CT scan review, as well as to receive more information about our endoscopic outpatient procedures that can help you rediscover your life without back or neck pain.
+If you are experiencing back pain, visit your physician today for a full medical examination to get you on the road to recovery.
+You also may want to contact Laser Spine Institute for a free review of your MRI or CT scan, as well as to receive more information about our minimally invasive outpatient procedures that can help you find relief from back pain.